skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

 OPTIONS
 =======
+-b, --begin `BEGIN`
+  Begin conversion at this address.
+The default begin address is the origin address (`ORG`) for a binary file, or 16384 for a snapshot. `BEGIN` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -c, --clear `N`
   Use a ``CLEAR N`` command in the BASIC loader, and leave the stack pointer alone.
 This option overrides the ``--stack`` option. `N` must be a decimal